inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

    :align: center

-51. Access the various symbol layer types by clicking a symbol layer (1) then clicking the dropdown box in the upper right corner (2)
+51. Access the various symbol layer types by clicking a symbol layer (1) then clicking the drop-down box in the upper right corner (2)

 .. image:: /static/training/beginner/qgis-inasafe/image103.*
    :align: center